karimarttila/javascript/webstore-demo/simple-server/README.md

 I.e. Node starts immediately and runs the tests.
 JVM boots very, very slowly, then loads Clojure jar, then loads project class files, then runs tests, and some 2,5 seconds of my precious time has been consumed that I will never get back in my life.

 Well, this comparison doesn't tell the whole truth.
-With Clojure REPL you don't actually run the whole project at once but you work on a namespace and load it onto REPL and experiment with it - which happens immediately since JVM and Clojure jar have already been loaded into the IDE.
+With Clojure REPL you don't actually run the whole project unit tests at once but you work on a namespace and load it onto REPL and experiment with it - which happens immediately since JVM and Clojure jar have already been loaded into the IDE.

 I'm not going to compare the Node / JVM performance differences in various scenarios since wiser men have already written quite a lot about it (e.g. [Speaking Intelligently about "Java vs Node" Performance](https://rclayton.silvrback.com/speaking-intelligently-about-java-vs-node-performance) ).
 But there is one thing that you should understand as a developer - the different paradigm how typical server implementations work in Node and JVM: Node handles all requests in one thread using event loop and JVM typically spins a new thread per request - both mechanisms have pros and cons.

 ### Javascript vs. Python

 I understand that younger developers who have learned Javascript when implementing frontends like to use Javascript with Node also in the backend side and use it as a scripting language with shells.
 That's perfectly ok.
 But I would say that there is a much better language to be used as a bash surrogate: [Python](https://www.python.org/).
 I have used Python some 20 years (read more in my [blog](https://medium.com/tieto-developers/python-rocks-5dc453b5c222)) and it really is an excellent scripting language.
 It is always very easy to hack something quick in Python even if you haven't used the language for several months.
 The syntax is just so easy and clean and intuitive (which you really can't say about Javascript).
-That might be the most important reason why I have never bothered to learn bash properly - you can always install python in any Linux box wih one yum/apt/whatever command and then hack the evil deed in Python and call the python script in the bash script.
+That might be the most important reason why I have never bothered to learn bash properly - you can always install python in any Linux box with one yum/apt/whatever command and then hack the evil deed in Python and call the python script in the bash script.

 One example is the CSV processing.
 In the Python side this is pretty simple and there is one module which is quite ubiquitiously used.
 In the Node side there were quite a lot of various CSV modules and not all provided as clear API as in the Python side.